OHDSI/StudyProtocolSandbox/themis/extras/notes.md

 ## Plain SQL

-Execute the following SQL and email the resulting CSV to vojtech.huser@nih.gov
+Execute the following SQL and email the resulting CSV to vojtech.huser at nih dot gov

 ```SQL
 select e.analysis_id,e.stratum_1 as concept_id,e.stratum_2 as unit_concept_id,